aws/aws-sdk-js-v3/clients/client-cloudwatch/README.md

 AWS SDK for JavaScript CloudWatch Client for Node.js, Browser and React Native.

-<p>Amazon CloudWatch monitors your Amazon Web Services (AWS) resources and the
+<p>Amazon CloudWatch monitors your Amazon Web Services (Amazon Web Services) resources and the
-applications you run on AWS in real time.
+applications you run on Amazon Web Services in real time.
 You can use CloudWatch to collect and track metrics, which are the variables you want to measure for your resources and applications.</p>